mph-/lcapy/doc/expressions.rst

 Assumptions for symbols
 -----------------------

-The more specific assumptions are, the easier it is for SymPy to solve an expression.
+The more specific the assumptions are, the easier it is for SymPy to solve an expression.
 For example::

    >>> C_1 = symbol('C_1', positive=True)